Close×

 Emerging sculptor featured from June 6 to September 6, 2026.

-"12 pack"connects everyday consumer habits with woodworking.
+"12 pack"links everyday consumer behaviors to woodworking.
 Through her sculptures, Myriam Simard Parent explores our relationship with objects, materials, and overconsumption.
-Wood, a natural material transformed by humans, embodies a daily life marked by production, accumulation, and the depletion of resources.
+Wood, a natural material transformed by humans, embodies a daily life marked by the production, accumulation, and depletion of resources.

-The artist evokes a familiar world, yet one tinged with unease, where matter becomes a metaphor for an overloaded daily life.
-It acts as a mirror of our lifestyles and habits, oscillating between a thirst for consumption and a loss of control.
+The artist evokes a familiar world, yet one tinged with unease, where matter becomes a metaphor for an overwhelming daily life.
+It acts as a mirror of our rhythms of life and our habits, oscillating between a thirst for consumption and a loss of control.

-Made from local wood species and recycled wood, the pieces are created primarily using techniques such as direct carving, woodturning, and assembly.
+Made from local wood species and recycled wood, the pieces are created primarily using direct carving, woodturning, and assembly techniques.

 Free admission